Symmetry Breaking in Density Functional Theory due to Dirac Exchange for a Hydrogen Molecule

 \section{Discussion and future works}

-A similar analysis to the large $\alpha$ case gives that the ground state Euler-Lagrange equation for large $R$ can be transformed to an equation of the form
+A similar analysis to the large $\alpha$ case gives that the ground state Euler-Lagrange equation for large $R$ can be transformed to an equation of the form {

-taking $\phi_\pm = R^{\frac32} \psi_\pm$.
-This correlates to a new problem with no Coulomb repulsion, large but unit distance apart nuclear masses $Z = R$, and a very strong exchange-correlation nonlinearity $R \alpha$.
+taking $\psi_\pm (x) = R^{\frac32} \psi_\pm (Rx) $.
+For $R \gg 1$, this is related to a new problem with large Coulomb repulsion,} large but unit distance apart nuclear masses $Z = R$, and a strong exchange-correlation nonlinearity $R \alpha$.
 Thus, the main issue is to study the nature of the stable curve for a large nuclear mass with strong exchange-correlation nonlinearity and observe what the nature of the Lagrange multiplier $R^2 E (R)$ should be as $R \to \infty$.
-The intuition is that this scales the problem to be localized since moving along the stable branch of states from low electron mass (small Lagrange multiplier) for the potential $V_1$ to large electron mass (large Lagrange multiplier) eventually concentrates onto localized states over each well.
-As the nonlinearity is growing in strength with the nuclear potential, this bifurcation onto localized modes will still happen at relatively low mass since after a scaling the model Lagrangian is
+The intuition is that this scales the problem to be localized since moving along the stable branch of states from low electron mass (small Lagrange multiplier) for the potential $V_1$ to large electron mass (large Lagrange multiplier) eventually concentrates onto localized states over each well. {This suggests that we consider a modified Lagrangian with critical points given by

-meaning the behavior for large $R$ should correlate to the mass $1$ stability profile of the simplified \eqref{e:largeRLag}.